kubedb/docs/docs/guides/elasticsearch/custom-rbac/using-custom-rbac.md

 # Using Custom RBAC resources

-KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to a Elasticsearch instance.
+KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to an Elasticsearch instance.
 This tutorial will show you how to use KubeDB to run Elasticsearch instance with custom RBAC resources.

 ## Before You Begin